MaxInertia/VRDataVisualization/src/main/scala/facades/README.md

-Package 'js' contains additional scala-js facades required by the project.
+Package 'facades' contains additional scala-js facades required by the project.